jeffpar/pcjs.v1/README.md

 To start developing features for a new version of PCjs, here are the recommended steps:

-1. Change the version number in [package.json](/package.json)
+1. Change the version number in the root [package.json](/package.json)
-2. Run the "grunt promote" task to bump the version in all machine XML files
+2. Run the "grunt promote" task to bump the version in all the machine XML files
 3. Make changes
-4. Run "grunt" to build new versions of the apps (eg, "/versions/pcjs/1.xx/pc.js")
+4. Run "grunt" to build new versions of the apps (eg, "/versions/pcjs/1.xx.yy/pc.js")

 However, you may want to skip step #2 until you're ready to start testing the new version.
 Depending on the nature of your changes, it may be better to manually edit the version number in only a few machine XML files for testing,